 While it may sound strange, some schools will purchase extra supplies for families who aren’t able to purchase them, and some teachers will use part of their classroom budget to buy extra supplies.
 Teachers also have many programs and events available to them (which we’ll get to below) where they can score free school supplies.
 So if you need help, contact your child’s school and/or district.

 Kids in Need Foundation

-Kids in Need Foundation has a School Ready Supplies program that delivers school supplies directly to students.
+Kids in Need Foundation has a Supply A Student program that delivers school supplies directly to students.
 Through the program, companies must apply for a sponsorship to receive preassembled backpacks or bulk supplies.
 KINF also supplies supply boxes directly to teachers who work in a school where the rate of free and reduced lunch is 70 percent or higher.
-Those who apply and are chosen will receive two large boxes filled with essential school supplies, including pencils, scissors, paper and notebooks.
+Those who apply and are chosen will receive two large boxes filled with essential school supplies, including pencils, scissors, paper, and notebooks.

 Feed the Children

 Feed the Children’s Homeless Education and Literacy Program, or H.E.L.P., has distributed more than 1 million backpacks to homeless and at-risk kids in the U.S. Each backpack not only includes school supplies and books, but also personal care items and snacks.

 Teachers can stop into one of Feed the Children’s Teacher Stores in Oklahoma, Indiana, Tennessee, Pennsylvania, and California, where they can pick up free classroom and school supplies.
 You can find the locations here.